Decoding Dynamic Visual Experience from Calcium Imaging via Cell-Pattern-Aware Pretraining: Methods

 \subsubsection{Data-Efficient Selection Criteria}

-We hypothesize that neurons showing statistical regularity are ideal for effective SSL pretraining.
-Within our self-supervised learning (SSL) framework, we operationally define this property as \textit{predictability}---the inherent statistical structure of a neural signal that enables the effective reconstruction of its masked portions.
-To identify these predictable neurons without using cell-type labels, we leverage per-neuron \textbf{skewness} and \textbf{kurtosis} as simple statistical proxies.
-Neurons with low skewness and kurtosis exhibit stable, near-Gaussian activity suitable for learning general features, whereas high-skew/kurtosis neurons show sparse, burst-like responses better reserved for task-specific fine-tuning.
-For rigorous empirical validation of our statistical metric selection, including comparative analysis against first- and second-order statistics and data-driven threshold determination, see Appendix \ref{suppl:why_skewness_kurtosis}.
+We hypothesize that neurons showing \textbf{statistical regularity} are ideal for effective SSL pretraining.
+Within our framework, we operationally define this as \textit{predictability}---the inherent structure enabling effective masked reconstruction.
+To identify these neurons without labels, we leverage per-neuron \textbf{skewness} and \textbf{kurtosis}.
+We refer to the selected subset as exhibiting \textbf{near-Gaussian activity} (mean skewness 1.87, kurtosis 7.32), characterized by symmetric, \textbf{thin-tailed} distributions suitable for learning general features.
+In stark contrast, excluded neurons exhibit \textbf{heavy-tailed}, sparse bursting (mean kurtosis 148.51), better reserved for task-specific fine-tuning.
+For rigorous empirical validation of these metrics, see Appendix \ref{suppl:why_skewness_kurtosis}.

-To objectively partition the data, we applied a \textbf{knee-detection algorithm} (\cite{satopaa2011finding}) to find a data-driven threshold across 13 CRE lines.
+To objectively partition the data, we applied a \textbf{knee-detection algorithm} (\cite{satopaa2011finding}) to find a data-driven threshold across the 13 discrete CRE lines.
+Specifically, we identified the knee point on the sorted distribution of per-line mean statistics, establishing a cutoff based on cell-type categories rather than individual neuron scores.
 While this approach failed for lower-order statistics like event rate and Fano factor, it revealed a clear breakpoint for both skewness and kurtosis, providing a principled basis for our split.
 The resulting data-driven thresholds (skewness $\leq 3.51$, kurtosis $\leq 22.62$) identified a ``predictable'' subset comprising four CRE lines: \textbf{SST, VIP, PVALB, and NTSR1}.
 This statistically derived group is also biologically coherent, consisting of three major inhibitory interneuron classes and one regulatory corticothalamic excitatory line (NTSR1), all of which are crucial for stabilizing neural circuits.
 This convergence of statistical and biological criteria validates that our method effectively captures neurons showing statistically regular firing pattern.
 Crucially, these thresholds were determined \textit{a priori} as a single, fixed criterion to partition the dataset, not as a tunable hyperparameter, which is why a sensitivity analysis was not performed.